 CHS position on donor deferrals

-After studying submissions from Canadian Blood Services and Héma-Québec, Health Canada has announced its decision to reduce the MSM (men who have had sex with other men) deferral from five years without MSM activities to one year.
-As in 2012-13, when the five-year deferral was considered and ultimately approved, Health Canada and the blood establishments undertook extensive consultations with patient organizations whose members bear the entire risk from transfusion-transmitted pathogens.
+Canadian Blood Services and Héma-Québec will be making submissions to Health Canada in the coming months to reduce the MSM (men who have had sex with other men) deferral from five years without MSM activities to one year.
+As in 2012-13, when the five-year deferral was considered and ultimately approved, Health Canada and the blood establishments will want to know the perspectives of the patient organizations whose members bear the entire risk from transfusion-transmitted pathogens.

 Australia, since 2000, the United Kingdom, since 2012, and New Zealand, since 2014, have adopted one-year deferrals for MSM.
 The United States will introduce a one-year deferral in 2016.